TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 Explanation:

-The SaleDate data was originally stored as a datetime format, including both date and time information.
+The SaleDate data was originally stored in a datetime format, including both date and time information.
 However, we only required the date part for analysis.
 To achieve this, we used the CONVERT function to extract only the date part of the SaleDate data, resulting in the SaleDateConverted column with date values.

-Missing PropertyAddress Data Analysis and Solution

-The following table represents the missing PropertyAddress data along with the proposed solution:

-### ParcelID and PropertyAddress Data
+Populating the PropertyAddress:

+From our data, we observed 35 rows with missing values in the PropertyAddress column.

 The following table displays the ParcelID and corresponding PropertyAddress data: